-But if you’re going out of the country, do children need passports?
+But if you’re leaving the country, do children need passports?

-Plus, you need to make sure that you know how to get a passport for a child
+Plus, you must ensure you know how to get a passport for a child.

-There are lots of rules that you might not initially expect, but the good news is that they’re not terribly difficult to follow.
+There are many rules you might not initially expect, but the good news is that they’re not difficult to follow.

-Whether you need a passport for a teenager under 18, or if you need an infant passport, read on to learn what you need to know.
+Whether you need a passport for a teenager under 18 or an infant passport, read on to learn what you need to know.

-First, let’s talk about the steps you need to take in order to secure an infant passport.
+First, let’s talk about the steps you need to take to secure an infant passport.

-When you apply for the passport, you’ll need to make sure that both parents and the baby themselves are present.
+When you apply for a passport, you must ensure that both parents and the baby are present.